mherrmann/fbs/.github/issue_template.md

  * A copy of any error messages you are getting.
 Use three backticks ```...``` before and after to format them.
  * A (minimal!) script that reproduces the problem you are experiencing.

 Please don't just paste the output of `pip freeze` here.
 Also, I repeat, do not post your entire application's code.
 Create a _minimal_, self-contained script that reproduces the problem.
 It should not have any dependencies other than fbs, PyInstaller and PyQt or PySide.
-If you post too much code, then it's very likely that you won't get any help because nobody will have the time to look at it.
+If you post too much code, then nobody will read it.

-Thank you for your understanding,
+Thanks,

 Michael